galileo/preact-hello-world/Readme.md

-Hello world app where I for my preact researches.
+Hello world app where I do my preact researches.